 N.B.
 If you have a social sharing plugin, and you upload a photo / create text for each social media profile, some of the settings in this section MAY get overridden.

-How to use the Yoast SEO plugin to optimise a blog post
+How to use the Yoast SEO plugin to optimize a blog post

-So that’s everything you need to do to optimise an individual blog post and give it the maximum chance of performing well in Google searches (and other search engines too!).
+So that’s everything you need to do to optimize an individual blog post and give it the maximum chance of performing well in Google searches (and other search engines too!).

 Remember the golden rule here is that the Yoast metabox doesn’t DO anything magical– it doesn’t TELL Google anything and it doesn’t automatically DO all your SEO for you – but rather it gives you the tools to make your blog post the best it can possibly be.